meshhq/mesh-interview-task/README.md

 The server should not contain any hard coded information.
 Rather, all information contained in the payload should come directly from Github's API.

+### Project Quality

 We would like you to treat this task as if you were doing it for a client - i.e. use the best practices that you would like to see in a piece of work for others.
 Keep in mind code formatting, project organization, documentation etc.

+### Project Submission

 Please fork this repository into your personal account.
 When your work is ready for review, please send us a link.

+### Help

+Please feel free to ping us with any questions you might have as you get going.
+Otherwise we are excited to see what you build!